This document is currently under construction. |

 Overview

-The DIRSIG model has been used to model "Space Situational Awareness" (SSA) applications.
+The DIRSIG model has been used to model "Space Situational Awareness" (SSA) or "Space Domain Awareness" (SDA) applications.
 This handbook attempts to describe the capabilities of the DIRSIG model with respect to this modality.

 This application area entails the following scenarios: